Cooper315315/music_copyright/README.md

 ## 6. Database
 ### 1. Access the database

+Once you logged into the application, a database is generated.
+It is called music_database.db and it will be generated in the same directory as the python script.

+To access and view the database, enter below command in the terminal.

         sqlite3 music_database.db

 An additional command was provded to the database, which is ".tables".
 This will display the tables inside the *music_database.db.